 The good thing about having tetanus and not enough money to get a doctor to prescribe the antibiotic to kill the clostridia bacteria, was that I used more vitamin B12 shots, since B12 is known to be good for nerves.
 To my surprise having a B12 shot a day completely rid me of peripheral neuropathy pain.
 Not overnight, of course, but within a relatively short time.
 Doctors had told me the pain and numbness were irreversible and permanent.

-Doctors also told me that too much B12 was as dangerous as too little.
+Doctors also told me too much B12 was as dangerous as too little.
 I had to beg for a B12 shot a month.
 Recently, after months of the equivalent of two B12 shots a day, in the form of lozenges, I reached the “too much” point and had painful muscle spasms.
-I used Cilantro capsules to trap the excess cobalt and I used potassium foods to reduce and eventually eliminate the spasms.
-That was pretty easy, much easier in fact than it had been living with the pain for years.
-Potassium and B12 ~ Read more.
+I used Cilantro capsules to trap the excess cobalt and potassium foods to reduce and eventually eliminate the spasms.
+That was pretty easy, much easier in fact than it had been living with the peripheral neuropathy pain for years

 I’m not saying that you shouldn’t listen to your doctor, I’m saying that everything a doctor tells you may not be absolutely accurate.
 So, for things like vitamins it’s good to see how things actually work for you.
 By that I mean keeping a Time Line, or Journal.